suselrd/movie-theater/README.md

 ## Interacting with the API

 1. If you use a browser to access the API, a browsable, human friendly format will be served.
-2. If you want to access the API programmaticaly just make sure to ask for the proper format by adding the following querystring argument:
+2. If you want to access the API programmatically just make sure to ask for the proper format by adding the following querystring argument:

         ?format=json